nickelworks/machine-learning-housing-project/README.md

 # machine-learning-housing-project
 Machine learning and data analysis project to understand and predict home prices in Ames, Iowa— by Charles Phillips, Nicole Wang, Robert Sandberg, and Tony Park

+Machine Learning project where we analyze factors that contribute to housing prices.

+We performed Exploratory Data Analysis and conducted a case study for an Iowa State University professor looking to purchase a home.

+We employed various Machine Learning Models such as Linear Regression, Penalized Regression, and Tree-based Models to predict housing prices.

+Lasso Linear Regression and Gradient Boosting were the best performing models, with test scores above 0.90.

+Future work would include making an app that takes in user input to find a suitable home to their specifications and more detailed analyses into specific features of the dataset.

 ## google drive folder:
 https://drive.google.com/drive/folders/1x5wrdXJBfA96NYKTB9-dDbFthP5TIUFs?usp=sharing